MEC ELITE+ Annual Subscription includes $50 Credit toward any purchase - Offer Extended Through March 31st

 How to Get an NMLS Mortgage License in Texas

-Learn how to become a mortgage loan officer and get your NMLS license in Texas with this guide.
-There are six main steps you need to follow as well as information regarding costs, education, and other requirements.
+Are you interested in starting a new career?
+Learn how to become a loan officer in Texas and get your license from the nationwide mortgage licensing system through this NMLS Texas guide.
+There are six main steps you need to follow as well as information regarding costs, education, and other requirements to become a licensed mortgage loan originator.

 Step 1